Enhanced quasiparticle dynamics of quantum well states: the giant Rashba system BiTeI and topological insulators: Introduction

-Spin-orbit coupling is essential for the Rashba splitting in BiTeI.
-In the topological insulator Bi$_2$Se$_3$ with an inversion center it can be accounted for surface states with spin momentum locking and topological order.~\cite{Zhang09,Kane11,Hasan11} Bi$_2$Se$_3$ is also a small gap ($\Delta = 0.3$ eV), degenerate semiconductor with a similar doping due to nonstoichiometry.
-It has a layered, rhombohedral crystal structure ($D^5_{3d}$).
+The topological insulators, e.g. Bi$_2$Se$_3$, are interesting counter parts to the giant Rashba systems.
+They are also small gap ($\Delta = 0.3$ eV), degenerate semiconductors and share a layered, rhombohedral crystal structure ($D^5_{3d}$).
 For the two compounds the interatomic distances are very similar and the size of the gap in Bi$_2$Se$_3$ and the spin splitting in BiTeI are of similar magnitude.
-The topological protection of the surface states of Bi$_2$Se$_3$ involves only elastic backscattering processes.
-Nevertheless, at present also inelastic scattering processes of the Dirac states are discussed, e.g. based on scanning tunneling spectroscopy~\cite{Kim11} and Raman experiments.~\cite{Gnezdilov11} It is therefore of interest to compare the giant Rashba system BiTeI and topological insulators with respect to scattering processes of the surface states.
-This comparison could shed some light on the role and interplay of spin orbit coupling with other degrees of freedom in these materials.

-We have performed Raman scattering experiments on BiTeI single crystals and have observed bulk phonon and electronic excitations with a pronounced resonance as function of the incident laser radiation.
-Low energy excitations that are attribute to surface scattering are observed only on one type of surface, similarly to predictions concerning the electronic properties of certain surface terminations.
-Furthermore, in Raman scattering these states show a similar phenomenology as the topological surface states in Bi$_2$Se$_3$.
-This is attributed to a comparable quasiparticle dynamics in both classes of materials.
+In Bi$_2$Se$_3$, however, bulk inversion symmetry leads to a different role of spin-orbit coupling.
+Here, only the surface shows Dirac states with topological order while the bulk states are spin degenerate.~\cite{Zhang09,Kane11,Hasan11} Inelastic scattering processes of the Dirac states to bulk states have recently been discussed for scanning tunneling spectroscopy~\cite{Kim11} as well as Raman experiments.
+These processes might be related to the limitation of topological protection to elastic backscattering.~\cite{Gnezdilov11}